-The Industrial Revolution, which centralized all processes, prompted a shift in coffee brewing from small-batch roasters to larger roasters with a packaging system allowing pre-roasting and grinding. (instead of buying beans and roasting them at home) is called canned coffee.
+The Industrial Revolution, to centralize all processes, prompted a shift in coffee brewing from small batch roasters to larger roasters with a packaging system that allowed for pre-roasting and grinding. (instead of buying beans and roasting them at home) is called canned coffee.

+During the 50s and 60s, coffee’s popularity and increased demand overshadowed its taste.
 The producing countries began to mix and reduce the quality of the coffee.
-A refrigerator in the home has also caused a decline in coffee consumption, with soft drinks and juices readily available – coffee has to compete with products that satisfy these taste buds.
+The presence of refrigerators in the home has also caused a decline in coffee consumption.
+With soft drinks and juices readily available – coffee has to compete with products that please these taste buds.